 Example: Willie Wildcat

 Willie currently lives on-campus, and wants to become an RA.
-His EFC is $9,000, and his regular financial aid package includes a loan, work-study, and NU scholarship.
+His EFC is $15,000, and his regular financial aid package includes work-study and Northwestern Scholarship.

 |"Regular" Financial Aid||RA Financial Aid|